hitjethva/A-Complete-Guide-to-HIPAA-Compliance/README.md

 Atlantic.Net is a market leader in providing state-of-the-art hosting services.
 We’re well-known for our exceptional customer service, use of modern technologies, and secure infrastructure.
 In the hosting industry, we are recognized as an expert hosting provider with numerous national and regional business awards.

-Our company strives to meticulously support open-source organizations and grassroots technology.

 ### <a name="_toc106221336"></a>Why Choose Atlantic.Net for HIPAA Compliance?

-With nearly 25 years of expertise, Atlantic.Net is a market leader offering state-of-the-art hosting services to SMBs as well as enterprise clients.
-We’ve helped clients scale and prosper over the years with award-winning service and highly secure data center infrastructure.

-Here are some of the top reasons why you should choose Atlantic.Net for HIPAA Compliance:

 - World-class, highly secure data centers
 - 100% Uptime SLA (Service-Level Agreement)